 Let’s walk through the four approaches in more detail.

 The Experimentation Model is where the problem and the solution are less certain.
-This lends itself to starting with a Lean Startup approach, including Design Thinking and Human Centred Design.
+This lends itself to starting with a Lean Startup approach, including design thinking and human-centred design.

 Beginning with a clear exploration of the problem, you ideate a solution hypothesis.
 Then, you progressively test and refine it for the least cost/effort until you have more certainty about the true underlying issues and the feasibility and viability of the proposed solution.
 Once this is clear, you may move on to using Scrum, Waterfall, Kanban, or any other approaches suited to the clarity of the problem or solution.